jlorieau/mollib/docs/develop.rst

               - 'RMS': The root-mean square of the fit (Hz/ppb), float
               - 'count': The number of interactions fit, int

-    3. *Sublists* that follow a paragraph listing in a parameter should not be indented with respect to the paragraph.
+    3. *Lists* that follow a paragraph listing in a parameter should not be indented with respect to the paragraph.

         .. code:: raw